zemlni/SLogo/README.md

 #### SLogo Commands:

 We have covered all of the [SLogo basic commands](http://www.cs.duke.edu/courses/compsci308/spring17/assign/03_slogo/commands.php) and [SLogo extended commands](http://www.cs.duke.edu/courses/compsci308/spring17/assign/03_slogo/commands2_J2W.php).
 Specifically, we can allow multiple turtles, unlimited arguments, self recursion, and dynamic variable scopes.

 Commands that may take unlimited arguments are as follows: and, backward, difference, equal, forward, left, notequal, or, product, quotient, remainder, right, setHeading, setPosition, setTowards, sum and make variable.
 However, a command has to be defined before it is called (even when "called" inside another command body), so mutual recursion is not allowed.

+#### Bugs:

+1. The debugger is still not fully functional.
+It only steps one line (cannot step into function body).

+#### How the assignment could be improved: